Receive a generous scholarship package over four years and help strengthen the future workforce of Nebraska.

 Reimagining Cooperative Education.

 Cooperative education is a method of combining classroom education with real work experience for college credit.
 At its core, the Career Scholars Program supports workforce and economic development in Nebraska.
 The program offers you an opportunity to afford your four-year degree while also providing you with career experience.
-You must be passionate about earning a degree in business, information technology, electronic media, journalism, education, or industrial technology and want an opportunity to have a robust, year-long hands-on learning experience.
+You must be passionate about earning a degree in business, communication, criminal justice, information technology, or industrial technology and want an opportunity to have a robust, year-long hands-on learning experience.

 Why join the program?